You’re just a Click Away from Savings $10!

 - Plan a bathroom schedule.
 Anyone who is in a multi-child household knows how crazy the morning can be when sharing or waiting to use the bathroom.
-Get a timer (Amazon is a great place to get an affordable timer) and put a limit on how much time each child has to get ready.
+Get a timer (Amazon offer good deals on timers) and put a limit on how much time each child has to get ready.

 - Shop the closets.
 Before hitting stores, take a good look a what’s already there.
 Do an inventory and make a list, this way you’re not spending extra money on things your kids already have.
 There may be clothes that are trendy again, or even things you can donate.

 - Keep receipts.
 Colored pens look cool in the store, but the teacher may request that students use pencil only.
 If you have to return anything, you’ll be able to get your money back.

 - Start interviewing babysitters.
 Knowing there are people who your children are comfortable with will make it much easier when you have “Back To School” night, parent-teacher meetings other events when you’ll have to leave the kids a home.

 - Now that you’re not seeing your kids as much, make it a point to set aside quality time to spend with them.
 Don’t answer cell phones or watch TV.
 Ask about their day, friends and school projects.